omahs/bolt/testnets/holesky/README.md

           [env: BOLT_SIDECAR_BUILDER_PRIVATE_KEY=]

       --commitment-private-key <COMMITMENT_PRIVATE_KEY>
           Secret ECDSA key to sign commitment messages with.
-The public key associated to it must be then used when registering the operator in the `BoltManager` contract
+The public key associated with it must be then used when registering the operator in the `BoltManager` contract

           [env: BOLT_SIDECAR_COMMITMENT_PRIVATE_KEY=]